 5. Shopify App Store

-The Shopify App Store is currently available in the following languages: English, French, German, Japanese, Spanish, Portuguese (BR), and Italian.
+The Shopify App Store is currently available in the following languages: English, French, German, Japanese, Spanish, Portuguese (BR), Italian, Dutch, Simplified Chinese, and Traditional Chinese.
 Although third-party app listings still appear in English, the Shopify App Store team is in the process of adapting the app store to better serve international merchants and app developers.